 - A. Tentative Map requirements.
-Map Act Section 66426 requires that any subdivision or resubdivision of land shall require the filing and approval of a Tentative Map (see Chapter 22.84 (Tentative Maps)), Tentative Map Filing and Processing), except as otherwise provided by Section 22.80.040 (Exemptions from Subdivision Approval Requirements), and except when any one of the following occurs, which shall require the filing and approval of a Parcel Map without a Tentative Map: - The original, unsubdivided parcel contains less than five acres, each proposed parcel abuts upon a maintained public street, and no dedications or improvements are required by adopted County Plans or Codes. - 2.
+Pursuant to Map Act Section 66426, a Tentative and Final Map are required for all subdivisions creating five or more parcels, five or more condominiums, a community apartment project containing five or more parcels, or for the conversion of a dwelling to a stock cooperative containing five or more dwelling units, except where any of the following occurs: - 1.
+The original, unsubdivided parcel contains less than five acres, each proposed parcel abuts upon a maintained public street, and no dedications or improvements are required by adopted County Plans or Codes. - 2.
 Each parcel created by the division has a gross area of 20 acres or more and has approved access to a maintained public street.